 By now, you may have seen the Breaking Bad meme that says, “I don’t always watch Breaking Bad… But when I do, I watch the entire series in one weekend.”
 That is my philosophy exactly–except I’m less likely to watch a drama about drug dealers and more likely to watch one about an Edwardian-era aristocratic family and the fleet of servants tasked with serving them and keeping their estate running.
 I’ve known since Downton Abbey first premiered in England that I would eventually fall in love with it.
 I just haven’t had much time on my calendar for falling in love.
-So over the Christmas break, I blocked off three days to watch all three seasons of Downton in anticipation of the show’s return to PBS January 5.
+So over the Christmas break, I blocked off three days to watch all four seasons of Downton.
+Predictably, I am enamored.

 I’m planning a party for all of my Downton-obsessed friends, and while I’d love to throw a full 22-course menu complete with grapefruit spoon and wild mushroom course, I’m keeping the menu more low-key and honoring those who live upstairs, as well as those who work below.
 If you’re looking to host your own gala, I thought I’d share the five things that will be on my menu.

 1. Tea, of course.
 Mrs. Patmore always made sure the tea service for Lord and Lady Grantham was top-notch.
 You can offer your guests a variety of single-serve bags for steeping their own, or brew one big pot to share.